NymScript/NymScript/README.md

 <h2> Hi there, I'm Niyi </h2>
-I am a student of Software Analysis and Development (Technologist), I am currently doing my internship.
-My main goal is to become a Full Stack developer.
+I am a Software Analysis and Development student (Technologist), currently doing my internship.
+My main goal is to become a Full Stack Developer.
 I am also working on improving my soft skills.
 <h2> About Me </h2>